 What happens if I don’t submit to HMRC?

 HMRC will penalise any employer not submitting a Full Payment Submission or Employer Payment Summary on time.
 They’ll also penalise you if your payments are late.

 However you manage your payroll, make sure you’re ready!

 If you’re outsourcing your payroll be mindful that submitting RTI is still your responsibility.
 Ask your provider how they’re complying with RTI and if it means any changes for your business.

 Ask your payroll software provider if they’re RTI-ready.
 It’s essential you make sure you’re using software that’s legally compliant with the support you need to submit PAYE in real time.

-HMRC’s free online submissions portal won’t be RTI-ready so if you’re using HMRC’s desktop tool, we’ve made it easy for you to switch to Sage One and transfer data in just 5 minutes.
+HMRC’s free online submissions portal won’t be RTI-ready so if you’re using HMRC’s desktop tool, we’ve made it easy for you to switch to Sage Business Cloud Accounting and transfer data in just five minutes.